 - Rupa (Body)

 - Vedana (Feeling of agreeable/disagreeable, the base of all emotions)

 - Sanña (Memory, that is the “memory card” as well as the “files of memory)

 - Sankhara (Intention of action, including thoughts, speech, and physical action.)

-One of the main aims of the practice of meditation is to realise that each of these things is impermanent, changing, painful and unsatisfactory – and is not mine, I am not this, it is not myself.
+One of the main aims of the practice of meditation is to realise that each of the five aggregates is impermanent, changing, painful and unsatisfactory – and is not mine, I am not this, it is not myself.